jan-bogaerts/mark/src/markdownCode.md

 ##### undo section
 - the undo-section component contains actions that the undo / redo service can perform.
+- all buttons use an appropriate icon as content, no text.
-- it supports the following actions
+- the service supports the following actions
-  - undo: a button to undo the last action, performed by the current project's undo-service
+  - undo: a button to undo the last action
-    - enabled when the project's undo-service has undo actions
+    - enabled when the undo-service has undo actions.
+    - calls the undo-service's undo function
   - redo: a button to redo the last action, preformed by the project's undo service.
     - enabled when the undo-service has redo actions
+    - calls the undo-service's redo function.
+- The undo service needs to be monitored for changes so that the state of the buttons can be updated.

 ##### build section
 - the build-section component contains actions that the build-service can perform.
+- all buttons use an appropriate icon as content, no text.
 - it supports the following actions
   - all: a button to start rendering all the code for the entire project.
     - enabled when the result-cache of any of the services in the GPT-service's list has an out-of-date result fragment or missing result fragments.